How to Reduce the Size of Your WordPress Database

 Keeping old junk data on your WordPress installation is a risk to the performance and security of your website.
 It can slowly degrade over time and it may be truly difficult to locate any issues when your website grows.
-Think of it as your own room.
+Think of it like your own room.
 You put your T-Shirt on the ground and you do not think about it, but in time, you find yourself with all clothes out there and no time to clean this mess!

 The size of your database is one of the aspects that can cause a really slow loading time.
 When someone attempts to visit your website, this is also spawning a MySQL query on the server.
 The purpose of this is to pull up the requested data and then display it on the page your visitor is accessing.
 If you have a big database, the execution time for the query will be slower and it will affect the overall loading time of your website.

 Also, keeping old data on your WordPress database can be a cause for security concerns as well.
 If you simply disable modules on your website and never delete them, they can still be used for malicious attacks on your website.
 You need to be very careful when it comes to the maintenance of your website and remove everything that you do not need.

 The solution is simply and quite expected.
 It is time to get in there and clean up the database on your website from all the data you do not need.
 It really doesn’t take that long and you can keep up the performance and the high level of security of WordPress following a few simple steps.
 Now, I am not saying that you need to do it every day or hour, but once or twice a month would be enough for most websites.